dalehumby/homelab/readme.md

 - `cd homelab`

 ## Directory layout
 Containers assume that all files are available on a mount `/media/cluster`.
 Each service has its own sub-directory in the cluster directory.
+(TODO describe network mount / glusterfs)

 ## Docker Swarm
-I am running 2x [Raspberry Pi 4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with 4 GB RAM and 32 GB Micro SD card in [Docker Swarm mode](https://docs.docker.com/engine/swarm/), and a Dell x86 server with 32 GB RAM.
+I am running 2x [Raspberry Pi 4B](https:///www.raspberrypi.org/products/raspberry-pi-4-model-b/) with 4 GB RAM and 32 GB Micro SD card in [Docker Swarm mode](https://docs.docker.com/engine/swarm/), and a Dell x86 server with 24 GB RAM.

-There are several Stacks (Docker Compose files) that define various services:
+There are several Stacks that define various services:
 - `home-stack.yaml`: IoT and home automation services
 - `proxy-stack.yaml`: Run Traefik proxy server, including SSL termination, so can access services from the internet
 - `cron-stack.yaml`: Launch periodic jobs like updating DNS (dynamic DNS)